mus2mgit/symptom-checker-random-forest/README.md

 ## **Running the script**

+**Note: running the script trains the model everytime, if you want to use it you need to separate the model into another file, train it and save it to your disk.
+When you want to use that model you can then load it from a different file instead of training everytime.**

 To run the script, open a terminal and navigate to the directory where the script is saved.
 Then, run the following command:

 ```